benc-uk/nodejs-demoapp/readme.md

 [This article](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) has more information on monitoring App Insights with Node.js

+## Azure Templates
+Templates for deployment to Azure with "quick deploy" buttons are [here](azure-deploy/)

 ## Updates
 * Sept 2017 - Added weather page